fredericGette/Lumia520/content/android/README.md

 ![](backup0.jpg)
 ![](backup.jpg)

-When the copy is finished: power-off the device and disconnect the usb cable.
+When the copy is finished: exit mass storage mode.
+`thor2 -mode rnd -reboot`

+Send the following command and disconnect the usb cable when the device seems to be locked on the Nokia logo (the device will power-off automatically upon disconnection).
 `thor2 -mode rnd -power_off`

+## Install TWRP

+Prepare thor2 to put the device "in wait for command" (messaging timeout is disabled):
+`thor2 -mode rnd -asciimsgreq NOKD -asciimsgresp NOKD -skip_com_scan`

+Immediatly connect the usb cable (the phone will power-on automatically upon connection).